AlfyNapolesNU/CS337-Project-1/README.md

 3. Presenters, mapped to awards*
 4. Nominees, mapped to awards*
 5. Winners, mapped to awards*

-*
-_These will default to using a hardcoded list of the awards to avoid penalizing you for cascading error._
+_4, 5, 6 --> These will default to using a hardcoded list of the awards to avoid penalizing you for cascading error._

 _When mining award names specifically, you cannot hardcode parts of these names in your solution with the only exception of the word "Best."_